 a) Particle size: A particle size of 2 to 5 cm provides a larger surface area for microbe and substrate interaction causing faster degradation of the material.

 b) Moisture: Moisture content is an important factor that dictates microbial growth.
-Less moisture content slows down microbial growth whereas high moisture content creates anaerobic environment with the growth of undesirable microbes and generation of noxious odour.
+Less moisture content slows down microbial growth, whereas high moisture content creates an anaerobic environment with the growth of undesirable microbes and the generation of a noxious odour.

-c) Aeration: well aerated composting system helps in faster degradation of complex organic molecules ,
+c) Aeration: a well aerated composting system helps in the faster degradation of complex organic molecules.

 Curing period in Composting